No more ‘Mr.’ Potato Head: Hasbro makes classic toy gender neutral

 When the rebranded toy hits shelves in the fall, the accompanying pieces will be made from “plant-based plastic” and have less plastic packaging, Hasbro told investors Thursday, according to reporting from Bloomberg News.
 A spokeswoman told Bloomberg News the kit will include two plastic adult potatoes, one baby potato and 42 accessories.

-The news raised some ire on social media Thursday, and may generate some flak in certain corners of conservative culture, but it’s not actually controversial said Neil Saunders, managing director of retail at GlobalData in New York.
+The news raised some ire on social media Thursday and may generate some flak in certain corners of conservative culture, but it’s not actually controversial, said Neil Saunders, managing director of retail at GlobalData in New York.

 “A potato doesn’t have a gender.
 And they’re not saying the toy can’t be male, female or anything else — they’re just allowing the child or consumer to determine that for themselves,” Saunders said in an email to The Washington Post.
 “The alternative would be to produce a whole variety of different products to cater for different genders — but that would be unwieldy in terms of costs and securing space in stores.
 So this is the simplest solution.”